thesavant42/retrorecon/README.md

 ## 🔦 What It Does (At a Glance)

 - 🔍 **Crawls archived URLs** from the Wayback Machine (via CDX API)
+- 📊 **Imports HAR files** for browser traffic analysis and performance monitoring
-- 🕶️ **Groups and filters results** by file type, timestamp, tags, or path
+- �️ **Groups and filters results** by file type, timestamp, tags, or path
 - 🧾 **Extracts & analyzes source maps** and JavaScript files for secrets
 - 📁 **Saves everything locally** for offline inspection and auditing
 - 🔍 **Flags suspicious patterns**, such as leaked API keys, environment files, and exposed `.map` files